 After you have configured a sensor or console with customizations such as bundles, triggers, and dashboards or administrative changes such as adding new users, ExtraHop recommends that you periodically create system backups to make it easier to recover from a system failure.
 This guide explains how to automate system backups through the ExtraHop REST API with a Python script.

 Before you begin

-- You must log in to the sensor or console with an account that has unlimited privileges to generate an API key.
+- You must log in to the sensor or console with an account that has system and access administration privileges to generate an API key.

 - You must have a valid API key to make changes through the REST API and complete the procedures below.
 (See Generate an API key.)

 - Familiarize yourself with the ExtraHop REST API Guide to learn how to navigate the ExtraHop REST API Explorer.

 The ExtraHop GitHub repository contains an example Python script that creates a backup file on a sensor or console and then downloads the backup file to the local machine.
 To automate system back ups, you can run this script periodically through a job scheduling application, such as cron.